TheoFaure/MineriaDatos_GrupoBimbo/README.md

 # MineriaDatos_GrupoBimbo
 Repository for the data mining project about Grupo Bimbo.
+It originally is a Kaggle project that we use as project for a data mining class.

+Universidad Nacional de Colombia, 2016.